Congratulations on your student’s choice to attend Kalamazoo College, and welcome to the K community!

 4. Allow your student to make the decision.

 Even though it is helpful to occasionally ask about career plans or choice of major, too much prodding can backfire.
 It is okay to make suggestions about majors and career fields, but let your student be the ultimate judge of what is best.
 Career decision-making can be stressful.
-Maybe this is the first really big decision that your son or daughter has had to make.
+Maybe this is the first really big decision that your student has had to make.
 Be patient, sympathetic and understanding, even if you do not agree with your child’s decisions.

 5. Emphasize the importance of externships, internships, and job experience.